AnitaRyn/VBA-challenge/README.md

 I have also applied color coding for yearly change and modified the number of decimals for percent change.
 Unfortunately I did not manage to run the code successfully through different sheets in the workbook.

-This was the code I tried to apply:
+This was the code I tried to apply to the workbook:

 Sub Dosomething()
     Dim xSh As Worksheet